cmvandrevala/cmvandrevala.github.io/teaching/csc/121/2024/spring/portfolios.md

 ### Portfolio Add-Ons

 At the bottom of each problem given in lab is a set of add-ons for the portfolio, each with a "credit" value.
-You are expected to complete twenty credits worth of add-ons for the portfolio.
+You are expected to complete 16 credits worth of add-ons for the portfolio.
 Do not start the problem over from scratch.
 Instead, make additions / changes to your original code and submit them as part of your portfolio.

 Each add-on to a lab is given a credit score to indicate approximately how difficult it is.
 Roughly speaking, one credit is easy, two credits is moderate, and three or more credits is difficult.
-It is your choice which problems / credits you want to complete (e.g. you can do twenty "one-credit" add-ons, ten "two-credit" add-ons, or any combination that adds up to twenty).
+It is your choice which problems / credits you want to complete (e.g. you can do 16 "one-credit" add-ons, ten "two-credit" add-ons, or any combination that adds up to 16).

 It is highly recommended that if you decide to do portfolio add-ons for a given problem, you first do lab corrections for that problem (if applicable).
 Trying to add code onto an existing, incorrect solution is likely to result in more incorrect work.